 Medicare Potential Insurance Worklist - Potential COB Worklist/Report

-This report is used to create a list of those patients whom Medicare has identified in a 271 HL7 response message as having insurance subsequent to their Medicare (Table 166 and Figure 53)
+This report is used to create a list of those patients whom Medicare has identified in a 271 HL7 response message as having insurance subsequent to their Medicare (Error!
+Reference source not found. and Error!
+Reference source not found.)